Tan Tan Ramen (Tantanmen)

 Directions

-• Combine all the ingredients together and mix until smooth.
+• Combine all the ingredients together for the tare and mix until smooth.

 • Divide the mixture evenly into two bowls and set aside.